LeHan-ZJU/UDARP-9.4K-Dataset/README.md

 ```

 ## License
+The dataset follows CC-BY-4.0 license.

-### If you are interested in our work, please cite the following:
+If you are interested in our work, please cite the following:

 ```
 @article{han2025cross,